 Soy products contain lecithin, and this compound helps the body produce chemicals called phosphatidic acid (PA) and phosphatidylserine (PS) – two chemicals that play a vital role in the functioning of neurons.

-That said, findings published in the Journal of Alzheimer’s disease suggested that tofu may help to improve memory and cognitive function in female Alzheimer’s patients above the age of 65.
+That said, findings published in the Journal of Alzheimer’s Disease suggested that tofu may help improve memory and cognitive function in female Alzheimer’s patients above the age of 65.

 Okay, so why the concern?